skahwah/skahwah.github.io/_posts/2016-12-04-SLAE-Assignment-3.md

 <br>3\.
 The `access` system call

 The `access` system call, `0x21` or `33`, simply takes the value currently in the `EBX` register, which represents a memory location, and attempts to access it.
 The return value of the `access` syscall is stored in `AL` and indicates if the supplied memory location is valid.
+The `access` system call only requires the one argument.

-The `EBX` register contains the value in the `EDX` register plus 4.
+The `EBX` register contains the value in the `EDX` register plus four.
 This is so that eight contiguous bytes of memory can be searched.

-The `EBX` register contains the the only argument required by the `access` system call, a memory location.

 ```nasm
 lea ebx, [edx +0x4]